Having Children

 Adoption/Fostering

-You may find that your adoption agency does introductory sessions that you can attend without making any firm commitments to adopt.
-They will be able to tell you more about both adoption and the potential impact of Huntington's on your prospects of adopting.
+You may find that an adoption agency does introductory sessions that you can attend without making any firm commitments to adopt.
+They will be able to tell you more about both adoption and the potential impact of HD on your prospects of adopting.
 You may also be able to meet parents who have adopted in the past, who can tell you about their experiences and answer any questions you might have.

 Depending on the country you live in, adoption can be a long process, as it takes time to go through the preliminary assessments, workshops and formalities before matching can begin.
-The time taken to match will depend on your requirements and theirs, how many children you are looking to adopt, what ages you would consider etc.
+The time taken to match will depend on your requirements and theirs, how many children you are looking to adopt, what ages you would consider, etc.